Esinko/AstroneerRconClient/README.md

 It is also recommended to set ConsolePassword to a random secure password, that the rcon client will use to connect.

 ## What is it?
 It is simply a tcp socket server that accepts one client to connect.
-This server will listen and respond with data depending on client requests as it is the socket continuous duplex stream.

 ## Before we continue...
 Here is some stuff you need to know before reading this: